JuliaPlots/UnicodePlots.jl/README.md

 ## High-level Interface

 There are a couple of ways to generate typical plots without a lot of verbosity.
-There are four main high-level functions to use for typical scenarios:
+These are the four main high-level functions for typical scenarios:

   - Scatterplot
   - Lineplot